yoshuawuyts/knowledge/data/db.md

 - [dynamodb for js cheat sheet](http://www.markomedia.com.au/dynamodb-for-javascript-cheatsheet/)

 ## leveldb
-Towers of hanoi abstraction.
+Towers of Hanoi abstraction.
 Merges are expensive, write to small files, merge whenever n stores can be merged.
 - in memory skiplist (sorted by keys, like a linked list but multi links)
 - SST (Sorted String Table, sorted by keys)